Mikael Backlund

-Mikael Backlund (born 17 March 1989) is a Swedish professional ice hockey centre and captain of the Calgary Flames of the National Hockey League (NHL).
+Mikael Backlund (born 17 March 1989) is a Swedish professional ice hockey player who is a centre and captain of the Calgary Flames of the National Hockey League (NHL).

 Backlund was a first round selection, 24th overall, of the Flames in the 2007 NHL entry draft, and made his NHL debut in 2008–09.
 He played junior hockey for VIK Västerås HK in the J20 SuperElit and the Kelowna Rockets of the Western Hockey League (WHL).
 He was a member of Kelowna's WHL championship team in 2009.

 Internationally, Backlund has represented Sweden on several occasions—he was a member of two silver medal-winning teams at the World Junior Championship, and has won a bronze, silver and gold medals with the Swedes at the World Championship.

 Playing career

 Västerås HK

 Backlund began his junior hockey career with the VIK Västerås HK organization in the J20 SuperElit, Sweden's premier junior league.
 His impressive two-way play earned him the opportunity to play for Västerås' senior team in the second-tier HockeyAllsvenskan as a 16-year-old.
 In his debut on 2 November 2005, during an away game against Växjö Lakers, Backlund scored a goal in the first period of a 4–0 win and was selected as the player of the game for his team.
 He tallied four points in his 12 games in HockeyAllsvenskan during the 2005–06 season.
 That same season, Backlund was dominant in the 2006 TV-pucken, a national under-17 tournament in Sweden played among districts.
 Leading the tournament in goal- and point-scoring, he was selected as the most valuable player and given the Sven Tumba Award as best forward in the tournament.

 Backlund during the Calgary Flames training camp, September 2008.
 Although he attended the Flames training camp, he returned to Västerås to play another season there.

 Backlund played another two seasons for Västerås HK, splitting time in the J20 SuperElit and HockeyAllsvenskan.
 During this time, he was selected in the first round, 24th overall, by the Calgary Flames in the 2007 NHL entry draft.
 Scouts had ranked him second amongst European skaters.
 Following the 2007–08 season, Backlund signed an entry-level contract with the Flames.
 He impressed during the rookie camp but was not as successful during the main training camp, and started the 2008–09 season playing on loan for Västerås back in HockeyAllsvenskan.
 After his success in the 2009 World Junior Championships, he returned to Calgary and made his NHL debut on 8 January 2009, in a 5–2 win against the New York Islanders.
 Soon thereafter, the Flames assigned him to the Kelowna Rockets of the Western Hockey League (WHL) for the remainder of the 2008–09 season.
 Competing for the Rockets in the 2009 WHL playoffs, Backlund tied teammate Jamie Benn for the League lead with 13 goals in 19 games as Kelowna defeated the Calgary Hitmen in the final to win the Ed Chynoweth Cup.